Mihály Horányi

 Georg Meyer

-Georg was a visiting graduate student from Stuttgart, Germany.
+Georg Meyer was a visiting graduate student from Stuttgart, Germany.
 Georg worked with Zoltan Sternovsky developing the PVDF electronics at DAL.
+Georg now works for Siemens Gamesa.

 Destry Monk

 Destry is an undergraduate at CU working for Tobin Munsat, and majoring in physics, computer science, and mathematics.
-His project entails coding for the Vacuum Interlock System master control interface.
+His project entailed coding for the Vacuum Interlock System master control interface.
+Destry is currently a graduate research assistant at The University of New Mexico.

 Rudy Namikis

-Rudy studied Chemical Engineering and worked with Sascha Kempf on calibrations of mass analyzers.
+Rudy Namikis studied Chemical Engineering and worked with Sascha Kempf on calibrations of mass analyzers.

 Oak Nelson

-Oak Nelson was an undergraduate student in Engineering Physics and worked under Tobin Munsat on initial experiments in the ice chamber. .
+Oak Nelson was an undergraduate student in Engineering Physics and worked under Tobin Munsat on initial experiments in the ice chamber.
+Oak is currently a postdoctoral research fellow at Columbia University.

 Paige Northway